supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/add_labels_to_existing_project/README.md

 # Add Labels to Existing Project

-`Add Labels to Existing Project` is a `save` node that adds labels from the input project to the target project by matching the dataset and image names.
+`Add Labels to Existing Project` is a `save` node that adds only labels from the input project to the target project by matching the dataset and image names.
+Any modifications to the images will not be applied to the target project images.

 ### How to use: